Steering Committee

 Previous Steering Committee Members

-Michael Anderson, Dave Barker-Plummer, Alan Blackwell, B. Chandrasekaran, Peter Cheng, Phil Cox, Richard Cox, Aidan Delaney, Tim Dwyer, George Furnas, Ashok Goel, Volker Haarslev, Mary Hegarty, John Howse, Roland Hubscher, John Lee, Mark Minas, Kim Marriott, Bernd Meyer, Hari Narayanan, Ian Oliver, Beryl Plimmer, Helen Purchase, Atsushi Shimojima, and Nik Swoboda.
+Michael Anderson, Dave Barker-Plummer, Alan Blackwell, B. Chandrasekaran, Peter Cheng, Phil Cox, Richard Cox, Aidan Delaney, Tim Dwyer, George Furnas, Ashok Goel, Volker Haarslev, Mary Hegarty, John Howse, Roland Hubscher, Mateja Jamnik, John Lee, Mark Minas, Kim Marriott, Bernd Meyer, Hari Narayanan, Ian Oliver, Beryl Plimmer, Helen Purchase, Peter Rodgers, Stephanie Schwartz, Atsushi Shimojima, Gem Stapleton, Nik Swoboda, and Yuri Uesaka.